Do you want to know how to index your website on Google so it’ll show up in search results?

-That said, if certain pages aren’t indexed, it may be that they have noindex tags.
+If certain pages on your site aren’t being indexed, it may be that they have noindex tags.

 If you see this message, you need to go back to your WordPress Settings » Reading (like we showed you earlier) and check so the Discourage search engines from indexing this site setting is unchecked.

-If this option is checked, you need to uncheck it and click on the Save Changes button.
+If this option is checked, uncheck it and click the Save Changes button.

-But if that wasn’t the case, the next step is to see if your URLs are nofollow.
+But if that isn’t the case, the next step is to see if your URLs are nofollow.
 We’ll explain why next.

-When Googlebot comes across nofollow links, it flags to Google that it should remove these links from its index.
-So you need to make sure to remove nofollow internal links.
+When Googlebot comes across nofollow links, it flags Google that it should remove these links from its index.
+So, you need to make sure to remove nofollow internal links.

-One of the most effective ways to encourage crawling and boost your website’s indexation is through internal linking.
+Internal linking is one of the most effective ways to encourage crawling and boost your website’s indexation.

-The paths that the crawling spiders take through the web are formed by links.
-When one page links to another page, the spider follows that path.
+The paths the crawling spiders take through the web are formed by links.
+When a page links to another page, the spider follows that path.

-Google recognizes that pages are trustworthy if they’re regularly linked to by authority websites.
+Google recognizes that pages are trustworthy if they’re regularly linked to from authority websites.
 In other words, backlinks also tell Google that a page should be indexed.

-You can check out our post on 30 SEO hacks guaranteed to grow your traffic if you want to know how to build backlinks.
+You can check out our link building guide if you want to know how to build backlinks.

 How to Check If Google Has Indexed Your Website